Lara Needham, Ph.D.

 Assistant Professor / B.A., Liberal Arts with a concentration in Media Studies, New School for Social Research; M.A., Broadcasting, Telecommunication and Mass Media, Temple University; Ph.D., Annenberg School for Communication, University of Pennsylvania.

-Teaching/research interests: Visual communication, film and media studies, cultural studies, digital media.
+Teaching/research interests: Visual communication, film and media studies, science in popular culture, digital media.

 Instructor / B.A., Telecommunication, University of Kentucky; M.A., Radio/Television/Film, University of Kansas.